 - Italian seasoning: usually made of oregano, basil, marjoram, thyme, rosemary, and sage, it gives this recipe an authentic Italian flavor.

-- Shrimp: I love carbonara with shrimp, but you can choose to use chicken if you are allergic to shellfish or just like chicken better.
+- Shrimp: I love carbonara with shrimp, but you use chicken if you are allergic to shellfish or just like chicken better.

 - Butter is, for me, essential in the making of the sauce.